Updated 16 April 2026

 Days 13 to 14: Decision Time

-- Review the plan comparison to decide which tier you need
+- Review the plan comparison to decide which tier you need (Basic, Core, Plus, or Advanced)

 - Calculate your total cost including domain, email, and any add-ons